ErpNetDocs/tech/whats-new/v26-2/breaking-changes/index.md

 **Follow Levels and Notification Behavior**

 Notifications now depend on the Follow Level of objects.
-All existing follows have been migrated to TAGGED TAGGED objects deliver chat/comment events only.
+All existing follows have been migrated to TAGGED.<br>
+TAGGED objects deliver chat/comment events only.

 ➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.